Introduction:

 What is AWS Cloudformation?

 Amazon Web Services (AWS) offers the potent infrastructure as code service known as AWS CloudFormation.
-It enables users to define and manage their cloud resources using templates.
+It enables users to define and manage their cloud resources using templates and AWS Cloudformation.
 These templates are written in a declarative language, specifying the desired configuration of AWS resources such as EC2 instances, load balancers, databases, security groups, and more.

 Why is CloudFormation Importance